countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

   * Set up a [physical space and equipment](./PHYSICAL_SETUP.md) to work.
   * Read about our [ops](../../product/engineering/OPERATIONS.md) and [coding standards](../../product/engineering/CODING_STANDARDS.md).
   * Complete the [training exercises](../../product/engineering/TRAINING.md) following these practices and get a team member to code review it using a feature branch and pull request.
+  * Order a book that will help you learn your job, and bill the company for it.

 Share your username with your manager on these platforms so you can be invited into specific projects:
   * [Trello](https://trello.com/b/gycu4ydQ/opportunity-road-map)